 Competitions

-- Level of Competition: USAG competitions are generally more competitive, with a higher level of skill and athleticism required, while AAU competitions may be more recreational in nature.
+- Level of Competition: USAG competitions are generally more competitive, with higher expectations

-- Recognition and Awards: USAG competitions are recognized by the International Gymnastics Federation (FIG) and the United States Olympic & Paralympic Committee (USOPC), while AAU competitions may not have the same level of recognition.
-USAG competitions also offer more opportunities for athletes to receive awards and recognition for their achievements.
+- Recognition and Awards: USAG competitions are recognized by the International Gymnastics Federation (FIG) and the United States Olympic & Paralympic Committee (USOPC), while AAU competitions does not have the same level of recognition.

 - Cost: USAG competitions may be more expensive to participate in due to higher fees and travel costs, while AAU competitions may be less expensive.